| Objects |

 Mars, Jupiter, and Saturn.
 Due to the lower light transmission of this filter, it is best

-used with telescopes larger than 130mm aperture.
-It performs many of the same functions as
+orange filter, it performs many of the same functions as

 the #21 and the #15 but with somewhat more contrast.
 Can be a useful filter for daylight